Peanut Butter Benefits

 Finally, peanut butter is jam-packed with hard-to-get nutrients, such as phosphorus, potassium, zinc, folate, and vitamin E, an antioxidant.
 Even phytochemicals–specifically, resveratrol–can be found in peanut butter.

 Natural peanut butter: it’s all the rage these days.
 But what defines ‘natural’ peanut butter, exactly, and what is the difference between the all-natural label and the commercially produced?
 The Peanut Institute demystifies the terms for you here.

 To be classified as real peanut butter, both traditional and “natural” types must contain a minimum of 90% peanuts, with no artificial sweeteners, colors, or preservatives.
 This includes the chunky version.
 Commercial peanut butters are blended or homogenized for convenience and creaminess, whereas “natural” peanut butters require stirring and are not as smooth in texture.
 Whether creamy or chunky, and traditional or natural, peanut butter nutrition remains the same though!

-To stabilize commercial peanut butter blends and eliminate separation, manufacturers may add a small amount (less than 1-2%) of partially hydrogenated or fully hydrogenated oil.
-For added flavor, some commercial brands may also add small amounts of sugar or salt.
+To stabilize traditional peanut butter blends and eliminate separation, manufacturers may add a small amount (less than 1-2%) of fully hydrogenated oil.
+Hydrogenated oils are not the same as partially hydrogenated oils, or trans fats.
+In fact, most manufacturers do not use trans fats.
+One study in the Journal of Agriculture and Food Chemistry found that a serving of peanut butter does not contain detectable levels of trans fats.1 For added flavor, some commercial brands may also add small amounts of sugar or salt.
 Even with these additions, changes in macronutrient content per serving compared to “natural” peanut butter are minimal.